-A good pair of shoes can make all the difference to your run, writes Deepthi Velkur
+A good pair of running shoes can make all the difference to your run, writes Deepthi Velkur

 Running is a simple sport – irrespective of the distance being run all you need are the right clothes and a good pair of running shoes.
 But how long do running shoes last?
 It’s an age-old question and unfortunately, no universal answer exists apart from the standard of 480 – 800 kms which for someone running 24 kms per week means changing your shoes every 5-6 months.